-Getting ready to use self-service password reset
+Getting ready to use self-service password reset and unlock

 To check that you are ready, if you are not already logged into your account go to the NHSmail portal at www.nhs.net, click on 'Login' in the top right-hand corner of the page and login using your current NHSmail credentials normally.